 Now that the coronavirus restrictions have been lifted, we have resumed holding the General Meeting ‘in person’.
 The indications are good, however, nothing is guaranteed and things (as we know) are subject to change.
-It may be that we will have to adhere to any restrictions that the Hotel choose to impose re: on social distancing/face masks etc.
+It may be that we will have to adhere to any restrictions that the Hotel choose to impose, such as social distancing, face masks etc.

 The meetings are at the Duke of Cornwall Hotel on the second Monday of the month, between 10:00am and 12:00pm, and will be held in the ballroom.

 As normal at these meetings, there will be a ‘Speaker’.
 See Talks for details.

 The Hotel will be selling coffee & biscuits for £2.50 on the far side of the ballroom.

 The most important thing for this event is for members to come along and enjoy the opportunity to meet friends and socialise once more.
 Although we do advise that you bring a mask with you – just in case.